mkaz/hastie/README.md

 * Add ability to support rss.xml
 * Read .html files and apply template, no markdown

+* Expand example templates to use categories, limit and new feature sets

 #### Bugs
 * Add nicer error message/detection when no config found
+* Add nicer error detection when error with template
 * Shouldn't templates work in source files ??

 --------------------------------------------------------------------------------

 ### CHANGE LOG

+ver 2012-03-10

+  * Add Recent List by Category
+  * Switched Config from string map to struct
+  * Created new config element called CategoryMash which allows the combination of multiple categories into a single category.
+    This allows for displaying a list of combined categories

 ver 2012-03-09

   * Add Limit function to PagesSlice, availabe in templates
   * Removed Pages data, since duplicated

 ver 2012-03-08

   * Add Prev-Next Links to Page Object

 ver 2012-03-07

   * Change category to include full directory path
   * Trimmed begin-end quotes from passed in parameters no need to quote parameters in template files

 ver 2012-03-02

   * Merged Fredrik Steen changes in github.com/stone/hastie
   * Switched config to json format
     - removed dependency on old config
   * Moved to Go1 support

 ver 0.2 (unreleased)
   * In config, renamed `template_dir` to `source` This more accurately describes the directory, what I was thinking was templates to be expanded are really the source files for the site.